RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 #### **AWS Global Accelerator**
 - Routes user traffic to optimal endpoints based off users locations, and a number of other factors like application health.
 - Way of reducing latency for incoming users.

+---
+#### **AWS Consolidated Billing**
+- Way to pay monthly fee once for a AWS Service that you have enabled across multiple AWS accounts.